Learn More about the Hitman Scam

 Don’t be a victim of this recycled scam, delete the email and report it to authorities.

 Thoughts on the Hitman Scam?
 Don’t hesitate to discuss!
 Comment below, or shoot us an email.
-If interested, please send your thoughts to Outreach@ConsiderTheConsumer.com, find us on Twitter, Facebook, Instagram, LinkedIn, or even connect with us directly on our website!
-We look forward to hearing from all of you.
+If interested, please send your thoughts to Outreach@ConsiderTheConsumer.com, find us on Twitter or Facebook, or even connect with us directly on our website!
+We look forward to hearing from you all.